 Operating income.
-Total operating income increased by 25%, from \$134.1 million for the year ended December 31, 2014 to \$167.3 million for the year ended December 31, 2015.
-Gathering and compression operating income increased by 381%, from \$21.5 million for the year ended December 31, 2014 to \$103.5 million for the year ended December 31, 2015.
-The increase was primarily due to an increase in gathering compression throughput volumes in 2015.
-Water handling and treatment operating income decreased by 43%, from \$112.6 million for the year ended December 31, 2014 to \$63.8 million for the year ended December 31, 2015.
-This decrease was primarily due to a decrease in fresh water delivery volumes in 2015.
+Total operating income increased from \$134.1 million for the year ended December 31, 2014 to \$167.3 million for the year ended December 31, 2015.
+Operating income related to Antero Midstream's gathering and compression segment increased from \$21.5 million for the year ended December 31, 2014 to \$103.5 million for the year ended December 31, 2015.
+The increase was primarily due to an increase in gathering compression volumes in 2015.
+Operating income related to Antero Midstream's water handling and treatment segment decreased from \$112.6 million for the year ended December 31, 2014 to \$63.8 million for the year ended December 31, 2015.
+This decrease was primarily due to a decrease in fresh water volumes in 2015.

 Adjusted EBITDA.
-Adjusted EBITDA increased by 41%, from \$198.7 million for the year ended December 31, 2014 to \$279.7 million for the year ended December 31, 2015.
-The increase was primarily due to an increase in gathering and compression throughput volumes, partially offset by a decrease in fresh water delivery volumes in 2015.
+Adjusted EBITDA increased from \$198.7 million for the year ended December 31, 2014 to \$279.7 million for the year ended December 31, 2015.
+The increase was primarily due to an increase in gathering compression volumes, partially offset by a decrease in fresh water volumes in 2015.
 For a discussion of the non-GAAP financial measure Adjusted EBITDA, including a reconciliation of Adjusted EBITDA to its most directly comparable financial measures calculated and presented in accordance with GAAP, please read "-Antero Midstream's Non-GAAP Financial Measures."